Premier of Yukon

 The premier of Yukon is the first minister and head of government for the Canadian territory of Yukon.
 The post is the territory's head of government, although its powers are considerably more limited than that of a provincial premier.
-The office was established in 1978 when most authority was devolved from the appointed commissioner to the leader of the party that had the confidence of the Yukon Legislative Assembly; for the year immediately prior to this, that leader was one of the members serving with the commissioner's Executive Committee (a Cabinet).
+The office was established in 1979 when most authority, by an order from Jake Epp, federal minister of Indian Affairs and Northern Development, was devolved from the appointed commissioner to the leader of the party that had the confidence of the Yukon Legislative Assembly; for the one-year period immediately prior to this, starting from the first conventional legislative elections in 1978, that leader was one of the members serving with the commissioner's Executive Committee (a Cabinet).

-From the first conventional legislative elections in 1978 to 1989, the term "government leader" was used.
+From 1979 to 1989, the term "government leader" was used.
 Tony Penikett chose to change the title to premier for his 1989 to 1992 term amid some controversy.
 His successor, John Ostashek, returned to using government leader, as did Ostashek's successor Piers McDonald.
 McDonald's successor Pat Duncan made the decision to use the title premier upon taking office in 2000 and the title has since remained unchanged.

-The current premier of Yukon is Ranj Pillai, leader of the Yukon Liberal Party.
-Pillai was formally sworn in as premier on January 14, 2023, leading a minority government.
+The current premier of Yukon is Mike Pemberton, leader of the Yukon Liberal Party.
+Pemberton narrowly defeated Doris Bill in the 2025 Yukon Liberal Party leadership election on June 19, 2025, following the resignation of the previous premier, Ranj Pillai, and was formally sworn in as premier on June 27, leading a minority government.
+The most recent territorial election took place on November 3, 2025.